 In this tutorial we shall look into the different possible solutions to remove or clean up the duplicate contacts from your Android phone.
 To learn how you can do it, check out the simple tutorial below.
 I have tested the methods on Galaxy S4 and S3, but it should also work on Android devices by other brands like HTC, LG, Sony and Motorola.
 Options names might be different but function should be there.

-If you phone is suffering from the duplicate contacts complex, let’s start from the the phone itself.
+If your phone’s contacts app is crowded with duplicate entries, let’s see how to fix them.
 Open your phone’s contacts and tap the “Merge Contacts” option.
 When you select the merge the merge option, the phone will start scanning your entire address book and provide with a detailed results list that will contain all the duplicate contacts and let you choose whether you want to merge all contacts with matching details such as phone number and email address, etc. Your phone will thus merge the duplicate contacts found, so you have a neat looking address book to make you more productive.

 Open your Contacts again to verify that all duplicate entries are gone.
 In case they are still present there, tap on “Contacts to Display” option and select a single source (preferably your Google account) from where the phone shows the contacts.